Thursday, April 27, 2006

 9. "The Visitor"

-Later in the day, I got home, changed, finished ‘Speaker for the dead” the sequel to ender’s game, which was one of the best books I have ever read in my life, and heard the doorbell ring.
+Later in the day, I got home, changed, finished Speaker For The Dead, the sequel to Ender’s Game, which was one of the best books I have ever read in my life, and heard the doorbell ring.
 It was a deliveryman with a heavy box.
 My postcards arrived!
-I had been looking forward to the day my art show announcements would finaly come.
-The first person I think to send one to is my painting professor, Robert Brawly.
+I had been looking forward to the day my art show announcements would finally come.
+The first person I think to send one to is my painting professor, Robert Brawley.
 I can't wait till he sees my new work.

 I check my email.
 First letter is from an art school friend, “Sad News” in the topic box.
 I immediately know what it is.
 I open the mail anyway, slouch over my computer, and cry harder than I ever have.
 My beloved professor died early Friday from cancer.

 Professor Brawley was the only teacher to openly tell me he was going to help destroy my ego.
 “You need that more than postmodernism.”
-He singled me out in his Postmodernism class once; told the whole class that "because David here is a meditator and he is probobly the only student that can fully understand this deconstruction stuff, his ego has swelled well over a healthy size and one purpose of this semester is to help him deflate it.”
+He singled me out in his Postmodernism class once; told the whole class that "because David here is a meditator and he is probably the only student that can fully understand this deconstruction stuff, his ego has swelled well over a healthy size and one purpose of this semester is to help him deflate it.”
 He laughed so hard I thought he was going to cry.
 I felt humiliated and loved.

-He was the only professor I’ve known who had not only practiced Tibetan Buddhism, Zen, TM, Yoga, as well as every other spiritual discipline you can imagine, but whose hobby was reading about modern science, the Holographic theory, Jungian psychology, quantum physics, comparative religions, mystical experiences, postmodernism, and books by Ken Wilber.
-He read about everyting it seemed.
-And he always pulled it into his lectures about art.
-He was my independent studies teacher and talked to me about anything I wanted to talk about, always blowing my mind with his intellegence, humor, honesty, and ability to illuminate.
-We even talked about integral practice, spiral dynamics, sex, God, UFO’s, psychedelics, pride, death.
-During a life drawing class once he had the entire class practice “bare seeing” which were moments that lasted only a few seconds where we softened our gaze, focused on the entire room as one whole object, which made everything go a little fuzzy, resulting in a fleeting experince of naked perception, free from any thought.
-We did this so we could see how our minds, before labeling or defining objects in the room, just take in the bare visual information as a reflection of our conciousness.
+During a life drawing class once he had the entire class practice “bare seeing” which were moments that lasted only a few seconds where we softened our gaze, focused on the entire room as one whole object, which made everything go a little fuzzy, resulting in a fleeting experience of naked perception, free from any thought.
+We did this so we could see how our minds, before labeling or defining objects in the room, just take in the bare visual information as a reflection of our consciousness.
 "Being totally in the now," he called it, used as a way to dissolve the boundary between subject and object.
 "You must become the image that you draw.
 Know it subjectively so that you can draw it accurately; by feeling it, not just by seeing it."
 Then he'd casually add, "you see, in reality you are the image seeing itself through human eyes."

 Sometimes he would have us actually touch a human skeleton he brought in, feel the inside of the ribs, run our fingers over the pelvis bone, the hips, and then he'd tell us to feel our own pelvis, ribs, knee caps and elbows and leg muscles, and THEN look at the model.
-Sometimes we spent hours just scribbling on large sheets of paper, trying not to make a pattern, in order to "build new neuropathways between the two hemispheres in the brain."
-He told me once that the artist is like a shaman, who must go into places within the human psyche normal people dont want to go, and then come back, become an outcast forced to live outside the society that now fears him, but the society that, nevertheless, visits him whenver they need his honesty, his insights, and his magic.
+Sometimes we spent hours just scribbling on large sheets of paper, trying not to make a pattern, in order to "build new neural pathways between the two hemispheres in the brain."
+He told me once that the artist is like a shaman, who must go into places within the human psyche normal people don't want to go, and then come back, become an outcast forced to live outside the society that now fears him, but the society that, nevertheless, visits him whenever they need his honesty, his insights, and his magic.

 And his laugh always reminded me a baby being tickled, or like Bert from Sesami Street.